JLHerreraCortijo/drc_elections/README.md

  4. **Data Integration and Unnesting**: The sums of voters are then integrated back into the main dataset, ensuring that each administrative unit's total voters are reflected in the final dataset.
-The use of `tidyr::unnest` helps in flattening nested lists into simpler dataframe structures.

 #### 6.3-TOTAL VOTES IN EACH LEVEL